tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK5.md

 ### Writing the Payload

-Before running the script, we had to make the modifications listed below:
+Before running "exploit.py", we had to make the modifications listed below:

 * Replace "shellcode" with the 32-bit shellcode we studied in the [first task](#task-1-understanding-shellcode).